IRTF-HRPC/drafts/draft-feminism.md

 of internet protocols on society assumes that values are inherent to technological design.
 What follows are specifics of how those values can either support or create barriers for gender justice and equity for internet users.

+advocacy and policy development that addresses multiple discriminations and helps us understand how different sets of identities impact access to rights and opportunities

 ## Brief history of feminism and the internet

 It is significant to highlight the ways in which feminists have understood, used and mobilised on the internet.
 Given myriad expressions of feminism online and feminist movement building online, one thread is perhaps instructive to this exercise.
 More about the nature of the complex community that created the Feminist Principles of the Internet can be found at feministinternet.org.

-## 2. Expression as a framework of understanding
+# Expression as a framework of understanding

 With the popularization of the internet, the freedom of expression of both women and other gender identities traditionally marginalized from public life and social acceptance (whom we will refer to as queer) has been greatly enhanced.
 In contexts where women do not have their rights fully guaranteed, or where sexual and gender diversity are socially condemned, the Web has served to meet, organize and